 Students are allowed to miss one test for each class providing they are excused absences.
-The student will be expected to take the missed exam on the first day returning to class.
-Any additional absences on test day will result in a 7% deduction of the test score unless the absence has been pre-approved and the test can be taken prior to the absence.
+Absence on a test day will result in a 7% deduction of the test score.
+The student will be expected to take the missed exam on the first day of returning to class unless the absence has been pre-approved and the test is taken prior to the absence.

-Drops/Withdrawals/Readmission
+Drops / Withdrawals / Readmission